 The 2009 Convertible Notes accrue interest at an annual rate of 5% payable at maturity or at the time of conversion.
-In connection with entering into the Hercules Credit Facility, as described further below, the maturity dates of the 2009 Convertible Notes was extended to the earliest of (1) a sale of the Company, (2) the date which is 30 days after the last day of the month that is 33 months after the expiration of the "interest only period" under the Hercules Credit Facility and (3) 91 days after the date that all obligations under the Hercules Credit Facility are paid in full and the Hercules Credit Facility is terminated.
-Also in connection with entering into the Hercules Credit Facility, the holders of the 2009 Convertible Notes entered into a subordination agreement with Hercules pursuant to which the 2009 Convertible Notes were subordinated to the Hercules Credit Facility.
-Previously, in connection with GECC Credit Facility, as further described below, holders of the 2009 Convertible Notes had entered into an inter-creditor agreement with the holders of the 2009 Secured Notes and the 2010 Secured Notes whereby the 2009 Convertible Notes were subordinated to the 2009 Secured Notes and the 2010 Secured Notes, and the holders of the 2009 Secured Notes agreed to share payments pro rata with the holders of the 2010 Secured Notes.
+In connection with entering into the Hercules Credit Facility, as described further below, the maturity dates of the 2009 Convertible Notes was extended to the earliest of (1) a sale of the Company, (2) the date which is 30 days after the last day of the month that is 33 months after the expiration of the "interest only period" under the Hercules Credit Facility and (3) 91 days after the date that all obligations under the Hercules Credit Facility is terminated.
+Also in connection with entering into the Hercules Credit Facility, the holders of the 2009 Convertible Notes entered into a subordination agreement with Hercules pursuant to which the 2009 Convertible Notes were subordinated to the Hercules Credit Facility, in connection with GECC Credit Facility, as further described below, holders of the 2009 Convertible Notes had entered into an inter-creditor agreement with the holders of the 2009 Secured Notes and the 2010 Secured Notes whereby the 2009 Convertible Notes agreed to share payments pro rata with the holders of the 2010 Secured Notes.